cdl-geneseo/geneseo-dictionary/C/Card.md

 # Card

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Card

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Noun: The Geneseo ID card used for getting into builings and purchasing food; &quot;Crap I forgot my card will you pay for me?&quot;